cdaven/tw5-void-theme/README.md

 # Void Theme

-Void is not a theme, but a starting point for writing a new theme.
+Void is not a TiddlyWiki theme, but a starting point for writing a new TiddlyWiki theme.

 It is based on [Zacht](https://github.com/OdinJorna/zacht-theme).